Pindari: Appearance and society

-The Pindaris were horsemen who were mostly armed with a type of talwar and a large spear.
+The Pindaris were horsemen who were mostly armed with a talwar and a large spear.
 They were organised into groups called durrahs each of which had a leader and were organised into different castes and classes.
 Allegiances were usually hereditary but membership of each durrah could be interchangeable.

 The Pindaris were from a variety of traditional backgrounds, all of which appear to have been accepted within their society.
-In addition to their individual beliefs, the Pindaris worshipped Ramasah Veer, an ancient Pindari raider, as a Icon.
+In addition to their individual beliefs, the Pindaris worshipped Ramasah Veer, an ancient Pindari raider, as an icon.
 Pindari women would place small icons of horses in a shrine dedicated to Veer before the commencement of their raids, and the men would wear tokens stamped with his image.
+The Pindaris were of all classes but most of their important leaders were Muslims.
+They converted many of their children and the men whom they took as prisoners.
+Many Hindus also became converts to obtain honourable association with the fellow Pindaris.

 The raids, called luhbur, would be conducted in the dry-season starting from late October.
 During the rainy season, the Pindari would stay with their families in their native lands around the Narmada River.